 Marketers should not be threatened by this development.
 The tasks we listed above should be taken over by a computer.
 They are repetitive, data-driven, and uncreative.
 By turning them over to machines, marketing teams will have more time to focus on the creative process, strategy, and all other tasks humans excel at.

 What AI certainly can’t replace is experience and intuition.
 Most AI systems are blissfully unaware of the difference between countries and cultures, and will blindly make suggestions based on their creator’s inherent bias.
-So if, like we, you are working in multi-cultural marketing, bridging gaps in understanding and helping companies to internationalize, then your job is safe.
+So if you are working in multi-cultural marketing, bridging gaps in understanding and helping companies to internationalize, then your job is safe.